anshuman-sahoo1999/stegoscribe/paper/paper.md

 # Code Availability

-The source code for `StegoScribe` is available on GitHub (repository link to be added upon publication).
+The source code for `StegoScribe` is available on GitHub (https://github.com/anshuman-sahoo1999/stegoscribe.git).
 It is distributed under the MIT License to encourage academic collaboration and modification.
 The package is structured to be installed via `pip`, with dependencies limited to standard scientific libraries (`numpy`, `opencv-python`, `pillow`, `cryptography`, `click`) to ensure broad compatibility across Windows, macOS, and Linux environments.

 # Planned Enhancements